ibercovich/blog/_posts/2022-12-04-2022-personal-goals.markdown

 I appreciate the meaningful connections that I've made throughout my life, including those that were powerful but short lived.
 I hope to continue nurturing the connections I have and develop new ones.
 That said, I believe I am significantly below average when it comes to how much time and energy I am willing to invest into relationships.
 Some times, especially during my younger years, I enjoy just "hanging out" and "chilling" and even some hardcore "partying".
 But most of the time, and especially when I take a step back and introspect, I much prefer intellectual conversations, shared projects, or interesting experiences.
 I am generally preoccupied with time management and casual social events, catch-up phone calls, bachelor parties, etc., usually result in me concluding it wasn't a good use of time.
 I believe most people want to separate their personal life (including friends) from work, but for me the ideal friendship is one where there is a high degree of professional intersection.

 I am not very family oriented, I don't celebrate holidays or anniversaries, or other socially meaningful dates, and I find it annoying to receive birthday calls.
 In general, I don't feel a particular duty or loyalty purely on the basis of family, religion, nation, or any other affiliations.
-My relationships with family are predicated on the same parameters as other relationships: a history of interactions, common interests, etc. Most of my given family doesn't understand this disposition and, in spite of many profound and introspective conversations, likely believe I'm simply not a good son/brother/etc. Fortunately, I was able to find a life partner that shares many of these characteristics.
+My relationships with family are predicated on the same parameters as other relationships: a history of interactions, common interests, etc. Most of my bio family doesn't understand this disposition and, in spite of many profound and introspective conversations, likely believe I'm simply not a good son/brother/etc. Fortunately, I was able to find a life partner that shares many of these characteristics.
 Given that she's further in the autism spectrum, I've been able to reconcile some of these personality traits with my own neurodiversity.
 While I find it discomforting that other people can inextricably link their joy and happiness with the quality of their relationship with yours truly, I also accept I can't control others' feelings.
 Thus, I am trying to make an effort to be more available to my family, even if it remains a fraction of what they'd wish.

-**(score B) Experiences with Julia:** Besides being nerds, and in spite of me not being all that much into casual music, Julia and I both enjoy going to live concerts.
+**(score B+) Experiences with Julia:** Besides being nerds, and in spite of me not being all that much into casual music, Julia and I both enjoy going to live concerts.
 This year we went to three concerts, including a full day at Outside Lands in San Francisco, and we have already planned a few events for next year.
-Giving myself a B because I'd like to find other activities we can do together.
+Giving myself a B+ because I'd like to find other activities we can do together.

 **(score A) Go on 1 ski trip w/ friends**: We had a great ski trip in Telluride with my colleagues from [ScOp VC](https://www.scopvc.com/).

 **(score B) go to Burning Man:** I ended up going to Lightning in a Bottle with Ivgeni, Carrie, and the kids, and it was really fun.
-But I missed the Burn and that was disappointing!
+But I missed the Burn, and that was disappointing!

 **(score A) Work on the BrainBurn with Kevin**: My good friend Kevin has been the heart and soul of our Burning Man camp.
-The key asset of the camp is a mutant vehicle, called the Brain Burn, which has been single handedly built by Kevin.
+The key asset of the camp is a mutant vehicle, called the Brain Burn, which has been singlehandedly built by Kevin.
 While I've encouraged him with words and dollars, I've been wanting to contribute actual work.
 This year, Kevin hosted me in Reno for 3 days and we spent some quality time together working on the Brain.

 **(score C) Host 10 friends/couples for dinner**: This goal was about creating joint connections between Patricia and I, with other couples.
 We ended up hosting 8 friendly couples and also invited a couple new acquaintances.